 Psychosomatic Trauma Theory is defined by the degree of sensory information experienced by the sensory organs and their effect on conscious and subsequently, the subconscious.
 Although trauma is often classified as any experience that is thought to have a profound influence on the mental state of the individual, in reality, trauma accounts for all experiences a person goes through; from a complicated death of a loved one to the simple experience of eating.
 This is because as humans grow up, the mental state of the individual establishes a baseline or normality, and any experience that differs from the norm, whether it is interpreted as a good thing or a bad thing, is in essence a traumatic experience.

-There are two types of sensory trauma, abrupt and prolonged.
-Abrupt trauma is any differing experience one feels at an instant; like witnessing the sudden death of a pet or winning the lottery.
+There are two types of sensory trauma, acute and prolonged.
+Acute trauma is any differing experience one feels at an instant; like witnessing the sudden death of a pet or winning the lottery.
 Prolonged trauma is any differing experience felt over a long period of time; like working a mindless, soul-killing job or being in a long loving relationship with someone.
 In both instances, the conscious is first affected, and this could result in any recognizable emotion; and then subsequently, the subconscious; and this could be interpreted as anything from an addiction or fear, or in some extreme cases, a mental illness.

 All mental illness is caused by either biological or psychological factors.
 Biological mental illnesses are caused by the death or dysfunction of certain brain cells, and this could result in anything from Alzheimer’s to Autism.
 Psychological mental illnesses on the other hand are caused by a combination of terror management and an inability to conform to one’s cultural world view.

-Psychosomatic Trauma Theory is is a term invented by the founder.
+Psychosomatic Trauma Theory is a term invented by the founder.
 This description is poor and needs elaboration.